Countries & Ports

-This archive is dedicated to my wife Isobel and to my daughters and their families, Janet, Kevin and Jamie and Lindsay, John, Sophie and Anna who have been dragged round almost every harbour and maritime museum from the East Coast of Sweden around the whole of the North Sea and on to the American East Coast and including the Faroe Islands and Iceland................and to my parents, Douglas Paterson and Violet McCallum and my 'fisher' grandparents Archibald McCallum of Macduff and Williamina Watson of Whitehills and my great grandparents David McCallum of Macduff, Martha May of Cairnbulg and Alec Watson and Isabella Clark Levenie of Whitehills.
+This archive is dedicated to my wife Isobel and to my daughters and their families, Janet, Kevin and Jamie and Lindsay, John and Sophie who have been dragged round almost every harbour and maritime museum from the East Coast of Sweden around the whole of the North Sea and on to the American East Coast and including the Faroe Islands and Iceland................and to my parents, Douglas Paterson and Violet McCallum and my 'fisher' grandparents Archibald McCallum of Macduff and Williamina Watson of Whitehills and my great grandparents David McCallum of Macduff, Martha May of Cairnbulg and Alec Watson and Isabella Clark Levenie of Whitehills.

-It is also dedicated to the many, many other fisher families everywhere who have risked everything to bring home the Silver Harvest from the sea.
+It is also dedicated to the many, many other fisher families who have risked everything to bring home the Silver Harvest from the sea.

 We have a rich heritage in our communities, families and boats which have committed to the UK fishing industry over the past 150 years.
 Significant records and recollections of the people and their boats exist today.
 Fishing Boat Heritage has been created to provide a single easily accessed archive before much of this is lost forever.